Automattic/newspack-ghostcms-migrator/README.md

 ### Posts

-Migrates public, publised posts that contain body content and a title.
-Already imported posts will be skipped, along with posts with matching title and date or slug match.
+Migrates public, published posts that contain body content and a title.
+Already imported posts will be skipped, along with posts that have a matching title on the same date or a slug match.
 Optional migration argument allows migrating only posts after a given date.

 ### Authors